 What my daughter was getting at is this:

 If you want kids to eat something, they need to like it.
 When a child likes something, she will eat it on her own, without rewards.
 In other words, she’ll be internally motivated to eat, and not reliant on exterior motivators like food bribes.

 Getting Kids to Eat Vegetables

 Are you getting your child to eat vegetables using food rewards?

 Or are you taking a different route and working for the long term payoff of having your child like vegetables?

 There are many routes to getting a child to like vegetables.
-Patience, understanding that it takes time to like vegetables, repeated and neutral exposures, role modeling, enhancing flavor, and varied preparation methods can get your child on the road to a wide variety of liked vegetables, eventually.
+Patience, understanding that it takes time to like them, repeated and neutral exposures, role modeling, enhancing their flavor, and varied preparation methods can get your child on the road to eating a wide variety of vegetables, eventually.

 What do you think?